-- Stay informed on weather updates.
-Listen to your local radio stations as civil defence authorities will be broadcasting the most appropriate advice for your community and situation. - Put your household emergency plan into action and check your getaway kit in case you have to leave in a hurry. - Secure, or move indoors, all items that could get blown about and cause harm in strong winds. - Close windows, external and internal doors.
-Pull curtains and drapes over unprotected glass areas to prevent injury from shattered or flying glass.
+- For weather updates and instructions, listen to your local radio stations. - Put your household emergency plan into action and check your getaway kit in case you have to leave in a hurry. - Secure, or move indoors, all items that could get blown about and cause harm in strong winds.

-- If the wind becomes destructive, stay away from doors and windows and shelter further inside the house. - Water supplies can be affected so it is a good idea to store drinking water in containers and fill bathtubs and sinks with water. - Don't walk around outside and avoid driving unless absolutely necessary. - Power cuts are possible in severe weather.
+- Close windows, external and internal doors.
+Pull curtains and drapes over unprotected glass areas to prevent injury from shattered or flying glass. - If the wind becomes destructive, stay away from doors and windows and shelter further inside the house - Water supplies can be affected so it is a good idea to store drinking water in containers and fill bathtubs and sinks with water. - Don't walk around outside and avoid driving unless absolutely necessary. - Power cuts are possible in severe weather.
 Unplug small appliances which may be affected by electrical power surges.
-If power is lost unplug major appliances to reduce the power surge and possible damage when power is restored. - Bring pets inside.
-Move stock to shelter.
-If you have to evacuate, take your pets with you.
+If power is lost unplug major appliances to reduce the power surge and possible damage when power is restored.

+kia taea...